ringbuffer-org/spadd/README.md

 Spatial additive synthesis can be efficiently implemented by applying the inverse Fourier transform to create the individual channels of Ambisonics signals.
 This approach has been implemented as an audio plugin, allowing the generation of dynamic spatial waveforms in a typical music production context.

 ## Prerequisites
-* CMake 3.15 or newer
+* CMake 3.22 or newer
 * C++17 compatible standard C++ library
 * Clang 9+
 * Ninja (recommended for faster builds and mandatory for the default CMake Presets)
+* JUCE Dependencies on Linux: https://github.com/juce-framework/JUCE/blob/master/docs/Linux%20Dependencies.md

 ## Building
 Clang is required at this moment due to KFR.